David Bell (publisher): Career

-Positions

 As Chairman of the UK's Millennium Bridge Trust (1995 to 2002) David Bell signed off London's Millennium Bridge, which he could see from his office window at the FT.

+He then chaired Crisis UK for 10 years until 2012.

-He is Chair of the Media Standards Trust, which helps to administer the Orwell Prize.
+In 2005, he co-founded and then chaired the Media Standards Trust (as late as 2022, with a temporary suspension/resignation for his involvement in the Leveson Inquiry), which helped administer the Orwell Prize.

+He was an assessor on the Leveson Inquiry from 2011 to 2012.

+In November 2012 he became chair of the syndicate of Cambridge University Press.

+Other positions

 He is a director of ImagineNations, where he is also Secretary and Treasurer.

-He is a Governor at Worth School, a Catholic independent school in Sussex.
+He is a governor at Worth School, a Catholic independent school in Sussex.

 Sir David is Chair of Council at Roehampton University.

 Sir David is International Chair of the Institute for War & Peace Reporting, iwpr.net.

 Sir David is also Chairman of Sadler's Wells.

 Sir David is a trustee of Common Purpose UK.

-Sir David was chairman of Crisis UK for 10 years until 2012.

-Sir David is an assessor on the Leveson Inquiry.

 Sir David Bell has been appointed as the non-executive chair of the steering committee driving the development of the National Equality Standard.

 He is also on the Royal National Theatre Honorary Council.